National Prescription Drug Take-Back

-Clearing out old medications, especially narcotic prescription painkillers, from the family medicine cabinet and properly disposing in a safe manner is one of the most effective ways of keeping dangerous drugs out of the hands of curious children, teenagers or troubled adults struggling with substance abuse issues.
+Clearing out old medications, especially narcotic prescription painkillers, from the family medicine cabinet and adequately safely disposing of them is one of the most effective ways of keeping dangerous drugs out of the hands of curious children, teenagers, or troubled adults struggling with substance abuse issues.

 Since 2010, National Prescription Drug Take-Back Day has provided a safe and effective way of disposing of these medications.

-Sponsored by the federal Drug Enforcement Administration (DEA), the agency tasked with fighting illegal drug trafficking and distribution in the U.S., the biannual event has taken in nearly 12 million pounds of potentially deadly, leftover and unused medications.
+Sponsored by the federal Drug Enforcement Administration (DEA), the agency tasked with fighting illegal drug trafficking and distribution in the U.S. The biannual event has taken nearly 12 million pounds of potentially deadly, leftover, and unused medications.

-Data from the 2018 National Survey on Drug Use and Health (NSDUH) found that just fewer than 10 million people misused controlled prescriptions last year.
+Data from the 2018 National Survey on Drug Use and Health (NSDUH) found fewer than 10 million people misused controlled prescriptions last year.

-Many of these prescription drugs were taken from the medicine cabinets of families, friends and acquaintances.
+Many of these prescription drugs were coming from the medicine cabinets of families, friends, and acquaintances.

-Other studies, reported on by the National Institute on Drug Abuse (NIDA), reveals that as many as 86 percent of young, intravenous drug users “had used opioid pain relievers non-medically prior to using heroin.”
+Other studies reported by the National Institute on Drug Abuse (NIDA) reveals that as many as 86 percent of young, intravenous drug users “had used opioid pain relievers non-medically before using heroin.”

-Likewise, the opioid painkillers were obtained from family, friends or personal prescriptions.
+Likewise, the opioid painkillers came from family, friends, or personal prescriptions.

-The fact of the matter is that disposing of unwanted, leftover or unused medications is not just the right thing to do, but it may, ultimately, safe someone’s life.
+The fact of the matter is that disposing of unwanted, leftover, or unused medications is not just the right thing to do, but it may, ultimately, save someone’s life.

 4 Key Takeaways for National Prescription Drug Take-Back Day

-The public awareness campaign on medication disposal is held twice a year on the last Saturday in April and October, but the DEA’s Collection Site Locator is available for use year round.
+The public awareness campaign on medication disposal is held twice a year on the last Saturday in April and October.
+Still, the DEA’s Collection Site Locator is available for use year-round.

-This makes it safe, easy, and convenient for anyone, anywhere in the country, to get rid of their leftover medications at any time of the year without having to wait for a drug take-back day.
+It makes it safe, easy, and convenient for anyone, anywhere in the country, to get rid of their leftover medications without having to wait for a drug take-back day.

-When unused drugs or medications remain in the home for long periods of time, it increases the chances they will be taken for non-medical use.
+When unused drugs or medications remain in the home for long periods, it increases non-medical use chances.

-2. Most Drugs or Medications Should Not be Flushed Down the Toilet
+- Never Flush Drugs or Medications Down the Toilet

-Even though the Food and Drug Administration (FDA) provides a list of medications that are recommended for disposal by flushing, it is still much better to take them to a proper collection site where they will be dispensed of in a safer and more effective manner.
+Even though the Food and Drug Administration (FDA) provides a list of recommended medications for disposal by flushing, it is still much better to take them to a proper collection site.

-3. Drugs or Medications Should Not be Thrown in the Trash
+- Never throw Drugs or Medications in the Trash.

-Sometimes it’s impossible to discard the drugs at a take back location, so if the trash is the only option, the DEA suggests removing the medication from the bottle and mixing it with coffee grounds, kitty litter or another undesirable substance and, then, placing the discarded drugs in a sealable garbage bag to prevent leaks.
+The DEA suggests removing the medication from the bottle and mixing it with coffee grounds, kitty litter, or another undesirable substance, and placing the discarded drugs in a sealable garbage bag to prevent leaks.